arvigeus/AZ-204/Questions/App Service.md

 Answer: The D1 App Service Plan is a Shared Service Plan, which doesn't support autoscaling.
 Therefore, you would need to switch the web app to the Standard App Service Plan.

 ---

+Question: You are an Azure developer responsible for maintaining a web application hosted on Azure App Service.
+Users are reporting unexpected behavior within the application, and you need to diagnose the issue by capturing errors and trace information from your application code.
+What should you do?

+- [ ] Configure Azure Monitor to capture telemetry data.
+- [ ] Enable the Web Server Logging feature.
+- [x] Enable the Application Logging feature.
+- [ ] Create resource health alerts.

+Answer: Enabling the Application Logging feature allows you to capture application-level events and errors, which is useful for debugging issues within your application code.
+Azure Monitor is more for monitoring performance metrics and not specifically tailored for application-level logging.
+Web Server Logging captures HTTP-level information, not application-level issues.
+Resource health alerts are for monitoring the health of Azure resources, not for application-level debugging.

+---

+Question: Your Azure App Service-hosted web application named `webapp-prod` is experiencing issues.
+Users are complaining about receiving HTTP `404` errors when trying to access certain pages.
+You need to diagnose these issues by capturing detailed information about each HTTP request.
+What should you do?

+- [ ] Enable Azure Application Insights.
+- [ ] Enable the Application Logging feature.
+- [x] Enable the Web Server Logging feature.
+- [ ] Set up Azure Network Watcher.

+Answer: Enabling the Web Server Logging feature captures all HTTP requests and responses, which is useful for diagnosing issues like HTTP 404 errors.
+Azure Application Insights is more focused on application performance monitoring and not specifically tailored for capturing all HTTP requests and responses.
+Application Logging is for capturing application-level events and errors, not HTTP-level information.
+Azure Network Watcher is for monitoring, diagnosing, and viewing metrics for Azure networking resources, not specifically for HTTP-level logging.

+---